 22. Make A Splash At Hozenji Temple

 Nestled in the heart of Osaka down a quaint and unassuming alley is Hozenji Temple.
-The temple features a statue of Fudo Myo-o, who represents discipline and moral character, its covered in moss.
+The temple features a statue of Fudo Myo-o, who represents discipline and moral character, it’s covered in moss.

 There is a cool story behind this Fudo statue, legend has it that 80 years ago a lady made a wish while splashing the statue with water, her wish came true, so now everybody who visits splashes the statue with water while making a wish.
 All this splashing caused lush green moss to grow.